 You are certainly not required to renew your visa in order to maintain status within the United States.
 However, if you travel outside the United States after your F-1 visa expires, but haven't completed your studies, you will need to apply for a new visa stamp before you can reenter in F-1 status.
 This shouldn't be a big deal, assuming no major changes in your financial and academic situation.
 You will go to your local U.S. consulate to request this, as explained next.

 You will have to again demonstrate that you have the intent to return home when you complete your studies and that you have liquid assets with which to fund your studies and living expenses.
 You will also have to show that you have been maintaining your F-1 status by making normal progress towards your academic degree.

 A lot of students ask about applying for a new visa stamp in a third country, such as Canada or Mexico.
 You might have this option, but it is normally not a good idea to use it, because there is always the risk that your application can be delayed.
 This will be problematic if you do not have the authorization to remain in that third country for an extended period of time.

 Legally speaking, you are maintaining your F-1 status as long as you are enrolled as a full-time student and are making normal progress towards completing your degree.
 You are also maintaining your F-1 status if you are approved for Optional Practical Training (OPT) after you complete your program.

 It is important to know some of the more common reasons for falling out of F-1 status, as many of them can easily be avoided.
 These include, but are not limited, to:

 Most of these occurrences can be avoided if you meet with your DSO as soon as you become aware of the issue.
 For example, you should know whether or not you are ill and need to reduce your course load, or you need more time to complete your degree before your Form I-20 expires.
-Once you are aware of this possibility, you can make arrangements with your DSO for a timely extension.
+Once you are aware of this possibility, make arrangements with your DSO for a timely extension.